Prouty89/ivynt-ri/README.md

 Use case:

-  Fetch Application Config from an end point (Call 1)  Fetch all invoices from an end point.
-(Call 2)  Fetch vendors from another end point (Call3)
+() Fetch Application Config from an end point (Call 1) (x) Fetch all invoices from an end point.
+(Call 2)
+(x) Fetch vendors from another end point (Call3)
-  Merge Data (PostProcessor) – A function to normalize / filter and do any data massage.  Display it on the table.
-Columns to Display will come from Configuration from Call1
+(x) Merge Data (PostProcessor) – A function to normalize / filter and do any data massage.
- Last column of the table will have a button (Payment Button).  Payment button will be enabled only if there if Amount Due is > 0
+() Display it on the table.
+Columns to Display will come from Configuration from Call1 () Last column of the table will have a button (Payment Button).
- When Payment Button is clicked, a modal is shown
+() Payment button will be enabled only if there if Amount Due is > 0 () When Payment Button is clicked, a modal is shown
- Modal workflow:
+() Modal workflow:
-o Modal will be a separate component – that will be loaded on button click o What component the modal will load will be based on the following condition If there is credit available with the vendor -> Ask user if he wants to apply available credit (whether Credit Adjustment can be used or not will be dependent on config.
-If we set credit adjustment enabled to false in config, user will not be able to use credit)
+() Modal will be a separate component – that will be loaded on button click () What component the modal will load will be based on the following condition ()If there is credit available with the vendor : Ask user if he wants to apply available credit (whether Credit Adjustment can be used or not will be dependent on config.
+If we set credit adjustment enabled to false in config, user will not be able to use credit).
-Once Credit is applied, if there is still amount Due, then continue the flow (load next payment component), where user can make remaining payment due.
+()Once Credit is applied, if there is still amount Due, then continue the flow (load next payment component), where user can make remaining payment due.
 In this the amount to be paid should be (original Amount Due – credit applied).
-Once This entire flow is complete, show the new amount Due in the table If the amount Due now becomes 0, then Disable button.
+()Once This entire flow is complete, show the new amount Due in the table ()If the amount Due now becomes 0, then Disable button.

 ## Data Flow: